-The objective of the Benefit Administration Process Audit was to review, evaluate, and test processes and controls currently in place against leading practices and evaluate operating effectiveness.
+The objective of the Contributions Process Audit was to review, evaluate, and test processes and controls currently in place against leading practices and evaluate operating effectiveness.
 The focus of the assessment was to address the following risks:

-- 1. Perform a current state process assessment, internal controls assessment and organization assessment of the Benefit Administration Process to evaluate the design of current state processes and internal controls as it pertains to the organization's Benefit Administration processes. - 2.
-Assess the governance and accountability over the Benefit Administration process, as well as the inherent risks from misappropriation, fraud, and abuse. - 3.
+- 1. Assess the suitability of the design for process and controls over Contribution process, including the inherent risks of inaccurate employee contribution payments and the non-compliance with organizational policies. - 2.
+Assess the governance and accountability over the Contributions process, as well as the inherent risks from misappropriation, fraud, and abuse. - 3.
 Compare current state internal controls versus leading practices and test for operating effectiveness. - 4.
 Propose future state changes that mitigate risk or enhance CMERS' internal control structure and outcomes.